bodkal/code_name_game/README.md

 # Install gaide

-Here is the English translation:
+1. Go to the link:

-Go to the link:
+2.
 https://www.python.org/downloads/

-Click the yellow button and wait for it to download.
+2.Click the yellow button and wait for it to download.

-Run the file.
+3.Run the file.

-Check the box “Add Python 3.8 to PATH.”
+4.Check the box “Add Python 3.8 to PATH.”

-Click Install.
+5.Click Install.

-Make sure everything is checked.
+6.Make sure everything is checked.

-Make sure boxes 2, 3, and 4 are checked.
+7.Make sure boxes 2, 3, and 4 are checked.

-Click INSTALL.
+8.Click INSTALL.

-Click the SK file.
+9.Click the SK file.

-To exit the program, press Escape.
+10.To exit the program, press Escape.